 The three most important skills you should practice to improve in soccer are your technique (passing/control), dribbling, and physical endurance.

-Learn to slow the game down and be in control, mastering the basic techniques of dribbling, striking the ball, or defending all starts with controlling the body.
+I am learning to slow the game down and be in control.
+Mastering the basic techniques of dribbling, striking the ball, or defending all starts with controlling the body.

 Players have made a career out of endurance ability.
-Chelsea’s midfielder and World Cup winner N’Golo Kante is the perfect example of this.
+Chelsea’s midfielder and World Cup winner N’Golo Kante is the perfect example.